-A more recent example would be Finnish Nokia, which was the global market leader in mobile phones.
+A more recent example would be the Finnish Nokia, which was the global market leader in mobile phones.
 Nokia underestimated the entry of new competitors that offered small, user-friendly computers (smartphones).
-The quality of speech, only one of several features, had to compete with access to email, easy synchronization between devices, and entertainment with music, movies, books, etc. Initially, Nokia did not consider a computer manufacturer, such as Apple, to be serious competitor in mobile phones.
+The quality of speech, only one of several features, had to compete with access to email, easy synchronization between devices, and entertainment with music, movies, books, etc. Initially, Nokia did not consider a computer manufacturer, such as Apple, to be a serious competitor in mobile phones.

 Features versus benefits

 A common mistake the board of directors and the management makes is to define the company based on the product delivered and not on the problem the client needs help solving.
 They tend to focus is on product features and not on the whole spectrum of customers’ benefits.
 With products, I include both tangible products and service products.
 When defining your business, you need to have a problem-and-solution-oriented approach, which leads to that most offers to customers finally end up as a service.
 For example, if your company manufactures and sells drill-drivers to private customers, you need to understand that the customer may not need a drill-driver as such.
 He or she simply wants a hole in the wall.
 The options the customer has are:

 - Buy a drill-drive and drill the hole;

 - rent a drill-drive and drill the hole; or

 - hire a craftsman to drill the hole in the wall.